BryceCanyonCounty/bcc-bin/README.md

 - Random rewards set in config
 - Cooldown timer after using the bin
 - Enable/Disable blip for bin on map
+- Configuration option to use ox_target instead of prompts
+- Configuration option to select the notification type from ox or vorp
+- Configuration option to enable disable discord logs and grafana logs.

 ## Installation
 1. Make sure dependencies are installed/updated and ensured before this script